sfox38/ATM/README.md

 ---

 #### `create_script`
 Create a new script in `scripts.yaml`.
-Requires `allow_script_write` flag.
+Requires `cap_script_write` flag.
 This tool does NOT consult the Permissions Tree.

 **Parameters:**
 - `script_id` (string, required) - Script slug (lowercase alphanumeric and underscore only)